 She stood motionless for a beat, trying to make sense of what she was seeing.
 Pink and grey with scales and scabs all over its body, it lay flat on the ground, its lifeless eyes staring off into the distance.
 It looked as though a sick wolf had picked this spot, curled up and decided it was time to die.

 Sam bent over it and gently touched its chest, checking to feel for a pulse, just in case.
-Her skin tingled like a thousand spiders were crawling all over her.
+Her skin tingled like spiders were crawling all over her.
 Then she realized why.
 Its eyes had moved and it was now staring directly at her.